simonmichael/hledger/doc/manual.md

 - a transaction code (eg a check number),
 - and/or a description

-then two or more postings (of some amount to some account), each on their own line.
+then some number of postings, of some amount to some account, each on its own line.
+Usually there are at least two postings, though one or even none is possible.

-The posting amounts within a transaction must always balance, ie add up to
-0. You can leave one amount blank and it will be inferred.
+The ([real](#virtual-postings)) posting amounts within a transaction must always balance, ie add up to 0.
+Optionally one amount can be left blank, in which case it will be inferred.

 #### Dates